matus42/StarTrek-Quiz/README.md

 # **Star Trek: The Next Generation Quiz**
 ## **Site Overview**
-From my early days, I've been a massive Star Trek enthusiast, especially when it comes to the Next Generation series with the incredible Patrick Stewart.
-This love for Star Trek might seem unrelated, but it's what sparked my journey into the world of logic and coding.
+Since my early days, I've been an avid Star Trek enthusiast, particularly drawn to the Next Generation series featuring the incredible Patrick Stewart.
+This passion for Star Trek might not seem directly related, but it's what ignited my journey into the world of logic and coding.

 The Star Trek: The Next Generation Quiz is a fun and interactive web-based quiz application where you can test your knowledge about the iconic Star Trek series.
 The quiz is designed to challenge both casual fans and Star Trek aficionados.